DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

  A-D are items in a shop they each have a price and some have special offers.
  Given a string that is a basket of goods then determine the basket cost.
  Return -1 if any of the letters are not A-D

+ ## Challenge 5
+ To add more items and special OffersWe are going to sell a new item E.
+ Normally E costs 40, but if you buy 2 of Es you will get B free.
+How cool is that ?
+Multi-priced items also seemed to work well so we should have more of these.